vmware-tanzu/tanzu-dev-portal/content/guides/reactive-spring-security-simple.md

 }
 ```

-The `authorizePayload` method decides how we can apply authorization at the server setup and request exchange.
-The default exchange we see configured above include:
+The `authorizePayload` method decides how we can apply authorization at connection `setup` and `request` exchanges.
+The configuration above include:

 1) Basic credential passing for backwards compatibility; this is deprecated in favor of #2
 2) [Simple](https://github.com/rsocket/rsocket/blob/master/Extensions/Security/Simple.md) credential passing is supported by default; this is the winning spec and supersedes Basic.